spark-mv/cdn/README.md

-# Hola CDN: free bandwidth saver and video analytics tool
+# HolaCDN: measure and improve your user's video viewing experience

-**_These modules are completely free for both non-commercial and commercial use._**
+HolaCDN was specifically designed to measure and optimize online video.
+Use the free video analytics to measure existing performance, and enable HolaCDN to improve it and save costs.

 ## [Detailed video analytics (FREE)] (https://github.com/hola/cdn/blob/master/stats_install.md)